svenslaggare/StackJIT/documentation/rtlib.md

 The runtime functions are functions such as invoking the garbage collector, creating objects, arrays and other low level functions.
 These functions can not be called by user programs.

 ###Native functions###
-The native functions are implemented in the VM and are prefixed by "rt".
-These functions _should_ not be called, since there name may change in the future.
+The native functions are implemented in the VM and are exposed as normal functions.

-##Managed functions##
+###Managed functions###
 The managed functions either wraps runtime and native functions or provide implementation in managed code for runtime functions.
-These functions are prefixed by "std".

-List of managed functions:
+##Callable runtime functions##
 * `std.println(Int) Void`: Prints an int followed by a line break to standard output.
 * `std.println(Float) Void`: Prints a float followed by a line break to standard output.
 * `std.printchar(Char) Void`: Prints the given character.